-To run EJB application, you need an application server such as JBoss, GlassFish, web logic, web sphere, etc. As you are aware, we have already installed the GlassFish server on our Eclipse.
+To run EJB application, you need an application server such as JBoss, GlassFish, WebLogic, WebSphere, etc. As you are aware, we have already installed the GlassFish server on our clips.
 If your application needs remote access to be scalable or encapsulated business logic, you can choose using EJB in your application.
-To develop an Enterprise Bean, you need some file types, like enterprise bean class, business interfaces, and helper classes.
-Enterprise bean class implements the business methods of the Enterprise Bean and any lifecycle callback methods.
+To develop an enterprise bean, you need some file types like: enterprise bean class, business interfaces, and helper classes.
+Enterprise bean class implements the business methods of the enterprise bean and any lifecycle callback methods.
 Business interface defines the business methods implemented by the enterprise bean class.
 A business interface is not required if the enterprise bean exposes a local no interface view.
 Helper classes are the other classes needed by the enterprise bean class, such as exception and utility classes.
-You have to package the programming artifacts either into an EJB jar file or within a war module.
+You have to package the programming artifacts either into an EJB jar file or within a wall module.
 The image shows us the EJB jar structure.
 An EJB jar file is portable and can be used for various applications.
-To assemble a Java EE application, package one or more modules, such as EJB jar files into an ear file, the archive file that holds the application.
+To assemble a Java EE application, package one or more modules such as EJB jar files into an EAR file, the archive file that holds the application.

 OAK Academy is made up of tech experts who have been in the sector for years and years and are deeply rooted in the tech world.
 They specialize in critical areas like cybersecurity, coding, IT, game development, app monetization, and mobile development.